 Let’s start with the most simple, and most used exercise, putting on a blindfold.
 When you put on a blindfold for five minutes, you will not understand what it means to be blind.
 At most, you will understand what it means to wear a blindfold for five minutes.
 The first experience a sighted person will have in a blindfold is that everything is dark.
 For many blind people, who do not have any light perception and were born blind, there is no concept of light or dark.
 Darkness can only be understood when comparing it to light, but if the experience of light is lacking, the concept of darkness is non-existent.

-What such exercises add is understanding that eyesight is taken for granted, and in order to function in a given environment, even in a familiar one would require many skills to learn.
+What such exercises add is understanding that eyesight is taken for granted, and to function in a given environment, even in a familiar one would require many skills to learn.
 A simple example would be walking around in a blindfold and potentially walking into the wall.
-The first thing one will realize that they need to apply some protection, for example holding out a hand at face height to avoid injury.
+The first thing one will realize is that they need to apply some protection, for example, holding out a hand at face height to avoid injury.
 People will probably do it as an instinct, but this practice is often taught to blind kids when they start to walk.
-This is why, for example blind people will walk more confidently than blindfolded people, because they learn how to negotiate obstacles.
+This is why, for example, blind people will walk more confidently than blindfolded people, because they learn how to negotiate obstacles.

 Unless it is in a very controlled environment, this exercise could be very dangerous, do not try it on the street alone.
 Traveling with a cane is very complex, people practice it for months and years until they become confident and develop the necessary safety skills.
 It is not only about using the cane, but also about finding and negotiating different obstacles such as trees, holes, sidewalks, etc. People also need to learn to interpret sounds, echos or air movement to better understand the environment which is too far to reach with a cane.

-What such exercise will teach to a blindfolded person is that blind people experience their environment in very small chunks.
-Any given time what they can reach is using their hands, their cane, or an area as small as they can cover with their palms.
+What such exercise will teach a blindfolded person is that blind people experience their environment in very small chunks.
+At any given time what they can reach is using their hands, their cane, or an area as small as they can cover with their palms.

 Back in the days when I used to teach accessibility in labs on desktop computers which still had a physical mouse and not a touchpad, one of the exercises I did was disconnecting the mouse.
 Setting it aside doesn’t work, because a mouse user will reach after the mouse as a habit probably even without noticing it.
 This exercise does not teach what it feels to use the computer without a mouse.
 When you spent decades interacting with your favorite applications with the mouse, all you will notice here is that things don’t work the way they used to.

 Where such an exercise helps is to be able to slowly figure out if an application is possible to use with the keyboard.
 You may notice that certain functionalities do not have a keyboard command assigned to them, and unless using it with the mouse, people with visual or physical disabilities will not be able to use it.
-Another discovery made often is that even if a functionality is keyboard accessible, it is more time consuming to use with the keyboard, because what is a few moves and a clicks with a mouse, it maybe several keystrokes to achieve the same.
+Another discovery made often is that even if functionality is keyboard accessible, it is more time-consuming to use with the keyboard because what is a few moves and a clicks with a mouse, it may be several keystrokes to achieve the same.

 Screen readers also have many features to read information to explore the screen faster.
 Without knowing these commands, by default using a screen reader for the first time will be more difficult.